 SEO Spider is an effective web crawler but the free version is slightly limited

 SEO Spider was originally created in 2010 by the euphemistically named "Screaming Frog".
 This rowdy reptile's clients include major players like Disney, Shazam and Dell.

 One of the most attractive feature of SEO Spider is its ability to perform a quick search of URL's, as well as crawl your site to check for broken pages.
 This saves you the trouble of manually clicking each link to rule out '404 errors'.

 The tool also allows you to check for pages with missing title tags, duplicated meta tags, tags of the wrong length, as well as check the number of links placed on each page

 There is both a free and paid version of SEO Spider.
 The free version contains most basic features such as crawling redirects but this is limited to 500 URLs.
 This makes the 'Lite' version of SEO Spider suitable only for smaller domains.
-The paid version $180 per year and includes more advanced features as well as free tech support.
+The paid version is $180 per year and includes more advanced features as well as free tech support.

 4. Majestic SEO Tools

 Majestic SEO tools has consistently received praise from SEO veterans since its inception in 2011.
 This also makes it one of the oldest SEO tools available today.

 The tools main focus is on backlinks, which represent links between one website and another.
 This has a significant influence on SEO performance and as such, Majestic has a huge amount of backlink data.

 Users can search both a 'Fresh Index' which is crawled and updated throughout the day, in addition to an 'Historic Index' which has been praised online for its lightning retrieval speed.
 One of the most popular features is the 'Majestic Million' which displays a ranking of the top 1 million websites.